-The Childcare Offer for Wales is a combination of Foundation Phase Nursery (FPN) (between 10 – 12.5 hours) and childcare (between 17.5 – 20 hours), for up to 48 weeks per year.
+The Childcare Offer for Wales provides eligible parents with a mixture of early education (between 10 – 12.5 hours) and childcare (between 17.5 – 20 hours) for children aged 3 or 4 up to 48 weeks per year.

-If additional Foundation Phase Nursery hours are offered/accepted the amount of childcare hours will be reduced accordingly.
+If additional early education hours are offered/accepted, the amount of childcare hours will be reduced accordingly.

 Who is eligible for the Offer?

 To be eligible for the Offer a parent must:

 - Have an eligible child within the age range; and